aravindbharath03-pixel/EM-Project/README.md

 ## Environment setup

-To reproduce the analysis locally (outside Google Colab), create a conda environment:
+To reproduce the analysis locally (outside Google Colab), create a conda environment: Conda Env create -f environment.yml conda activate EM-Project
 Then run the scripts/notebooks using `python` or your preferred IDE.
 The environment includes:
 - pandas, numpy
 - matplotlib, seaborn